system76/docs/_articles/fix-raw-image-previews.md

 ## Clearing previous thumbnails

 Though sometimes unnessesary, it's always a good idea to start fresh with the thumbnail creation.
-To do this we will delete the thumbnailer cache shown below.
+To do this, we will delete the thumbnailer cache shown below.

 ```
 rm -r ~/.cache/thumbnails/*
 ```

-**Note:** If you have a lot of images this will force Nautilus to recreate their thumbnail.
-Depending on the size of the file and its format this can cause some lag the first time visiting a image heavy directory.
+**Note:** If you have a lot of images, this will force Nautilus to recreate their thumbnails.
+Depending on the size of the file and its format, this can cause some lag the first time visiting a image heavy directory.

 ## Considerations

-1. Not all raw images are supported by RawTherapee
+1. Not all raw images are supported by RawTherapee.

-2. Converting raw images to a more suitable format can take some time. (~1 second per file in most cases)
+2. Converting raw images to a more suitable format can take some time (~1 second per file in most cases.)